Pacific Place (Hong Kong): History

 Pacific Place was developed by Swire Properties.
 Phases One and Two were built on land formerly part of Victoria Barracks, one of the first military compounds in Hong Kong.
 The land was auctioned by the Hong Kong Government during redevelopment and was successfully bid for by Swire.
 It was purchased in two tranches in 1985 and 1986 for a total cost of US$1 billion.
+During construction, a banyan tree was preserved for HK$23.9-26 million.
 Phase One opened in 1988.
-The Conrad International Hotel was opened on September 14, 1990.
+The Conrad International Hotel was opened on 14 September 1990.
 Phase Three, built by Gammon Construction, was completed in 2004.
 It was developed from old buildings on Star Street, Wan Chai.

 Pacific Place underwent a major renovation that was completed in 2011.
 It involved interior, exterior, and architectural changes designed by Thomas Heatherwick which cost more than HK$2.1 billion.

 Phases

-"Four Pacific Place" does not exist and was likely skipped due to the association of the Chinese word "four" with the Chinese word "death" in Chinese culture.
+Pacific Place comprises 5 Grade A office towers (One Pacific Place, Two Pacific Place, Three Pacific Place, Five Pacific Place, and Six Pacific Place), 4 five star hotels (Conrad Hong Kong, Island Shangri-La, JW Marriott Hotel Hong Kong, and Upper House Hong Kong), and serviced apartments (Pacific Place Apartments) offering a total of 270 units.